defron/smf-restrict-emails-on-registration/readme.txt

-[size=4][color=red][b]Restrict Email Providers on Registration[/b][/color][/size]
+[size=4][color=red][b]Restrict Emails on Registration[/b][/color][/size]

-Version: 1.1 Date 2008-11-29
+Version: 1.0 Date 2015-01-18
-Compatibility: SMF 1.1.6,1.1.7 , SMF 2.0 Beta 4
+Compatibility: SMF 2.0.7-2.0.9 (tested)

 [hr]

-This modification gives the Admin the chance ,to restrict some of E-Mail providers on registration.It will be sometimes useful,because some of users are complaining about,that they can not get the activation mail and not activate their account.Such E-Mail providers should be restricted via that Modification and then your users won't have no more problems with the activation...
+This modification gives the admin the chance to restrict emails allowed to be used for registration.
+It is sometimes useful to limit the emails used to register to stop spam, create a semi-private forum more easily, or to stop people from signing up with problematic email providers.

+You will be able to create email rules of one of two types: blacklists or whitelists.
+Your lists can be made up of any valid string that can be in an email address.
+This allows you to do more than just forbid email addresses from a specific domain (eg, '@gmail.com'), but you can ban all email addresses that contain a certain string (eg, 'john.smith') as well.

+This mod was based on [url=http://custom.simplemachines.org/mods/index.php?mod=1493]Restrict Email Providers on Registration[/url]

 [hr]

-[color=red][b]How can you activate it ?[/b][/color]
+[color=red][b]How do you activate it?[/b][/color]

-Admin -> Features and Options -> Enable restriction of E-Mail providers on registration (SMF 1.1.6) Admin -> Modifications -> Enable restriction of E-Mail providers on registration (SMF 2.0 Beta 4)

-Greetz
-Duncan85
+Admin -> Package Manager -> Modification Packages -> Install Mod "Restrict Email Providers on Registration"

+Later days
+Defron